-A subfamily of TGF, is bone morphogenic protein (BMP).
-BMP has been shown to induce the formation of new bone in research studies in animals and humans.
-This is of great significance to the surgeon who places dental implants.
-By adding PRP, and thus BMP, to the implant site with bone substitute particles, the implant surgeon can now grow bone more predictably and faster than ever before.
+A subfamily of transforming growth factors is called bone morphogenic protein (BMP).
+BMP has been shown to induce the formation of new bone.
+Our surgeons will draw only 10-20cc of blood and centrifuge it to extract the PRP.
+They will then add the PRP, and thus BMP, to the implant site with bone substitute particles.
+The bone will now grow more predictably and faster than ever before!

 Frequently Asked Questions About PRP

 Should PRP be used in all bone grafting cases?

 Not always.
 In some cases, there is no need for PRP.
 However, in the majority of cases, application of PRP to the graft will increase the final amount of bone present in addition to making the wound heal faster.

 Unfortunately, not.
 The cost will vary per patient depending on how many vials of blood drawn, and number of placement sites.
 Our office does provide office discounts when PRP is placed with necessary procedures.